alghaibb/project1-grp3/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Technologies Used
+- HTML
+- CSS
+- JavaScript
+- Tailwind CSS

 ## Usage
 <a name="URL"></a>
 Link to deployed website is found here:
 * https://alghaibb.github.io/project1-grp3/

--Open the application in your web browser.
+- Open the application in your web browser.
--Translate to prefered language if required.
+- Translate to prefered language if required.
--Enter multiple filters as required.
+- Enter multiple filters as required.
--Enter your desired keywords you have on hand in the search bar.
+- Enter your desired keywords you have on hand in the search bar.
--Click the “Search” button.
+- Click the “Search” button.
--Browse through the list of recipes that match your search criteria.
+- Browse through the list of recipes that match your search criteria.
--Click on a recipe to view its details.
+- Click on a recipe to view its details.
--Upon next arrival your previous search will load.
+- Upon next arrival your previous search will load.

 index.html, script.js and style.css files can be opened in Visual Studio Code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Credits
+## Contributors
 CONTRIBUTOR_ALGHAIBB Moudi
 CONTRIBUTOR_HYBEE234
 CONTRIBUTOR_T-P15